20 of the best wild swimming spots close to Sydney

 However, there is one caveat: it can get crowded on sunny weekends and that definitely spoils the vibe.
 If you can’t come midweek, I’d recommend coming very early in the morning in order to experience it in absolute serenity.

-The walk to get there is not difficult, but the path is not manicured, with rocks and tree roots to walk over.
-There’s also a fair amount of uphill on the way back.
+The walk to get there is not difficult, but the path is not manicured, with rocks and tree roots to negotiate.
+There’s also a fair amount of uphill to do on the way back.

-You can read more about it in our detailed guide.
+You can read more about it in our detailed guide to the Karloo Track.

 Karloo Pool in Royal National Park